davidgohel/rvg/README.md

 # rvg

-rvg is a set of graphics devices that produces svg and DrawingML outputs.
+`rvg` is a set of graphics devices that produces Vector Graphics outputs.
+This package is providing three formats:

-This package implements `write_docx` and `write_pptx` functions.
-The first one is producing a Microsoft Word document and the last one a Microsoft PowerPoint document containing R plot results in a vector graphics format.
+* SVG (*Scalable Vector Graphics*) with `dsvg`.
+The graphic can be made interactive (tooltip, onclick and id attribute manipulation).
+To make that work in an HTML document, check for dependencies `jquery` and `bootstrap` in the document.
+* DrawingML for Microsoft Word (>=2007) with `dml_docx` and DrawingML for Microsoft PowerPoint with `dml_docx`.
+Theses formats let users edit the graphic elements (*editable graphics*) and have a very good rendering.

+Theses are producing raw XML outputs.
+To let users get easelly their plot into a MS Word or PowerPoint file, two functions have been implements `write_docx` and `write_pptx`.
 By default, theses graphics are *editable*, element edition can be disabled with option `editable = FALSE`.

 ```
 library(rvg)